jacquelyn-bradshaw/Assignments/assignment-4-APIs/README.md

 # Assignment 4 - APIs

 Scoreboard API.
 This API should allow users of my Train the Tractors app to create a user, view users, add a score to the scoreboard, view the scoreboard and delete a score from the scoreboard.
 Each users name is stored in the users table in the database along with an automatically generated user_id.
-Each score should include the name of the user(turned into the user_id in the code) and a score.
+Each score should include the name of the user (which is turned into the user_id in the code) and a score.
 These are saved in the scores tables in the database along with an automatically generated score_id.

 In future I would like to join my front-end Train the Tractors app created in assignment 2 to this API so that scores are automatically added to the scoreboard when a user completes the game.
 I would like to have a user interface for the scoreboard and a button for users to delete their scores.
 Admin could have access to a user interface for the users table and the option to delete users.